Hidden symmetries and decay for the wave equation on the Kerr spacetime: Notation and preliminaries

 \section{Notation and preliminaries}

-In this section, we present some more notation and basic estimates which we will use through out the paper.
+In this section, we present some more notation and basic estimates which we shall use throughout the paper.

-To begin, we note that, in estimates, $C$ is used to denote an absolute constant or a constant which depends only on $M$.
+To begin, we note that we take $M>0$ as fixed.
+In a statement about the existence of a sufficiently small bound $\bar{a}$ for which an estimate holds for $|a|\leq\bar{a}$, it is understood that the upper bound $\bar{a}$ depends on $M$.
+Similarly, in estimates, $C$ is used to denote an absolute constant or a constant which depends only on $M$.
 The notation $x\lesssim y$ means $x\leq Cy$, and the notation $x\eqsim y$ means $x\lesssim y$ and $y\lesssim x$.
-Further, it is convenient to introduce the following notation
+All objects are smooth unless otherwise stated.